robcarver17/skipperman/docs/group_allocation_help.md

 # Changing the sort order

 It can sometimes be helpful to sort the sailors table in different ways.
 Click the `Change sort order` button.
-You can move the various categories up and down, and then click `Back` to return to the allocation screen.
+You can move the various categories up and down, and then click `Save edits and go back` to return to the allocation screen.

+By default we show paired sailors in a partnership together; you can change this here as well.

 # Seeing a summary